HEALTH STAR RATING SYSTEM

 INDUSTRIAL CHEMICALS REFORM

-mpconsulting is currently working with the National Industrial Chemicals Notification and Assessment Scheme (NICNAS) to develop significant reforms to the regulation of industrial chemicals.
-We offer value to NICNAS by drafting reader-friendly consultation papers, effectively facilitating stakeholder forums, identifying ways to translate policy into law and being able to explain both the policy intent of the reforms, and the legislation giving effect to the reforms, to a wide range of audiences including interested government agencies, Parliamentarians and external stakeholders.
+mpconsulting has a long history working with the National Industrial Chemicals Notification and Assessment Scheme (NICNAS) to develop important reforms to the regulation of industrial chemicals in Australia.
+We have supported the delivery of a significant reform package through drafting reader-friendly consultation papers, effective facilitation of stakeholder forums, identifying ways to translate policy into law and being able to explain both the policy intent of the reforms, and the legislation giving effect to the reforms, to a wide range of audiences including interested government agencies, Parliamentarians and external stakeholders.

 AUDIT OF DEPARTMENT OF HEALTH’S REGULATORY STOCK